CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 - `/home/pi/intel-irris-auto-config-main.sh` waits for the `wazigate-edge` container to be up and running.

 - if `/boot/gateway.zip` exists then the archive will be unzipped to the `/home/pi` folder, therefore updating (and overwriting) the whole INTEL-IRRIS WaziGate distribution.
 It is a good solution to update an **existing INTEL-IRRIS WaziGate** without having to re-flash an entire SD card.
-See `Get latest INTEL-IRRIS WaziGate distribution` section below.
+See `Get latest INTEL-IRRIS WaziGate distribution` section below. **This feature is only available with SD card image from Feb, 2023**.

 - if `/boot/intel-irris-auto-config.done` exists then no new configuration will be performed.
 If a new auto-configuration setting needs to be realized, then be sure to remove `/boot/intel-irris-auto-config.done`.